doonv/deltarune-modding-docs/docs/game-reference/scripts/scr_keyiteminfo.md

 All keyitems have their own `case` in `scr_keyiteminfo`.
 Each `case` is reserved for an item index.
 (Including `0`, which is nothing.)

-All `case`s contain all the necessary keyitem information for an individual keyitem, ATK, DEF, MAG, Sell value, etc...
+All `case`s contain all the necessary keyitem information for an individual keyitem, Name, Description, etc...

 Here is a *(heavily commented)* code snippet of a keyitem (Cell Phone) in `scr_keyiteminfo`